olsonpm/jsenvelop/design.md

 #### Create the dependency graph
  - take entry file
  - use babylon to create the ast
- - create module entry in hash
+ - create entry module
    : module-id is the full path of the entry file
  - parse for dependencies
  - each require and import runs through a resolver
-   - default resolvers (in order) ['node-simple']
+   - default resolvers
-     : the node build appends 'node-fs'
-     : the browser build appends 'browser-fs'
-   - resolvers return an object with two properties
-     ```js
-       id: <string>
-       , code: <string>
-     ```
+     server: `[node, server-fs]`
+     browser: `[browser-fs]`
-     which then gets passed through babylon to create the ast
+ - resolvers return an object with properties `id` and `code` which get passed through babylon to create the ast
-   - *each module id must be unique, but doesn't have to be a file path*
  - each resolved module gets added to the dependency graph and then parsed for their dependencies

 ## Constructs